Mark Craig

-Mark Donald Craig (born 23 March 1987) is a New Zealand Test cricketer who plays first-class cricket for Otago.
-A spin bowler, he bowls right-arm off spin, and bats left-handed.
-He fields predominantly at second-slip.
+Mark Donald Craig (born 23 March 1987) is a New Zealand former Test cricketer who played first-class cricket for Otago.
+A spin bowler, he bowled right-arm off spin, and batted left-handed.
+He fielded predominantly at second-slip.

 Domestic career

-In June 2018, he was awarded a contract with Otago for the 2018–19 season.
+Craig was born at Auckland in 1987 and played age-group cricket for the provincial side.
+His early career was affected by chronic fatigue syndrome although he went on to play domestic top-class cricket for Otago between the 2008–09 and 2018–19 seasons and in the Netherlands for Hermes DVS in the Topklasse competition in 2012.
+In 2014 Craig played in England for Gloucestershire.
+He was awarded his county cap after appearing in only one match for the side.
+Craig also spent two seasons in England playing for Coombs Wood Cricket Club in the Worcestershire League in 2005/06.

 International career

 Craig made his Test cricket debut for New Zealand against the West Indies in June 2014, winning the man of the match award for match bowling figures of 8 for 188.
+These were the best figures by a New Zealand player on debut until William O'Rourke's 9/93 in February 2024.
+He was also the first batsman to hit the first ball he faced in Test cricket for six.